hslua/lua-style-guide/README.md

 ## Whitespace

-  - Use soft tabs set to 2 spaces.
-Tab characters and 4-space tabs result in public flogging.
+  - Use two spaces for indentation.

     ```lua
     -- bad